Autodesk-Forge/forge-tutorial-postman/DA4Revit/instructions/task-4.md

 # Task 4 - Upload an AppBundle to Design Automation

 An AppBundle is a package of binaries and supporting files that make up a Revit add-in.
 See the corresponding [task in the Step-by-Step tutorial on the Forge Portal](https://forge.autodesk.com/en/docs/design-automation/v3/tutorials/revit/step4-publish-appbundle/) for an explanantion of AppBundles and learn how to create an AppBundle.
-For the purpose of this Postman tutorial,  download *DeletWallsApp.zip*, which is stored in the [*tutorial_data* folder of this repository](../tutorial_data).
+For the purpose of this Postman tutorial,  download *DeleteWallsApp.zip*, which is stored in the [*tutorial_data* folder of this repository](../tutorial_data).
 The file *DeleteWalls.dll* that is contained within this AppBundle is designed to run on Revit 2018.

 ## Register the AppBundle